ASL Airlines Australia: Fleet development

-The first of two Embraer E190-E2 were delivered in January 2020 for operations on behalf of Air Kiribati, scheduled to start in mid-2020 but the agreement was cancelled due to the COVID-19 pandemic, with the other aircraft not being taken up.
+The first of two Embraer E190-E2 aircraft were delivered in January 2020 for operations on behalf of Air Kiribati, scheduled to start in mid-2020 but the agreement was cancelled due to the COVID-19 pandemic, with the other aircraft not being taken up.
 One used Embraer E190 had been purchased by Pionair and was delivered in November 2020 for company growth and expansion, however this was later sold to Alliance Airlines to allow the company to focus on the E190-E2.

-In February 2022, Pionair acquired two surplus Royal Air Force British Aerospace BAe 146 transports, these did not join the Pionair fleet but parted out to support the operational fleet.
+In May and June 2022, Pionair acquired VH-IJZ and VH-HZU, two former Royal Air Force British Aerospace BAe 146 transports.
+After ASL's acquisition of Pionair, these airframes were transferred the Ghanaian Register; VH-HJZ now 9G-LEE while VH-IJZ's registration is unknown.
+Both aircraft are stored awaiting delivery to a publicly unknown airline.
 The airline received a Boeing 737-800BCF in February 2024.
 VH-CYK is the first 737 Boeing Converted Freighter (BCF) certified to operate in Australia.

 A second Boeing 737-800BCF arrived in Australia in August 2025.
 VH-RAN and VH-CYK started operating regular scheduled cargo flights on behalf of FedEx in September 2025.

-As of October 2025, ASL operates six British Aerospace 146 aircraft, and two Boeing 737-800BCF, all are freighters.
+As of September 2026, ASL operates four British Aerospace 146 aircraft, and two Boeing 737-800BCF, all are freighters.